 Summer Scientist Education Series

-Expose young people (high school and undergraduate students) to the scientific method and careers in medical research.
+The purpose of this series is to expose high school and undergraduate students to the scientific method and careers in medical research.

 1. Discuss themes in scientific inquiry and ethics